openedx/credentials/docs/getting_started.rst

 Run the server
 --------------
 The server can be run with `Django's runserver command`_.
-If you opt to run on a different port, make sure you update OIDC client via LMS admin.
+If you opt to run on a different port, make sure you update OAuth2 client via LMS admin.

 .. code-block:: bash